-As at 31 December 2021, four Ukrainian subsidiaries of the Group (2020: four) elected to pay the special Fixed Agricultural Tax ("FAT") in lieu of corporate income tax.
+For the years ended 31 December 2022 and 2021, key Ukrainian subsidiaries of the Group elected to pay the special Fixed Agricultural Tax ("FAT") in lieu of corporate income tax.
 FAT replaces the following taxes for agricultural producers: Corporate Income Tax, Land Tax, Special Water Consumption Duty and Trade Patent.
 FAT is calculated by local authorities and depends on the area and valuation of land occupied.
 This tax regime is valid indefinitely.
 FAT does not constitute an income tax, and as such, is recognised on the income statement within cost of sales.

 All other Group subsidiaries are subject to regular Corporate Income Tax ("CIT") in their respective jurisdictions.
-CIT rate in Ukraine for the years ended 31 December 2020 and 2021, and for the foreseeable future, was set at 18%.
+CIT rate in Ukraine for the years ended 31 December 2021 and 2022, and for the foreseeable future, was set at 18%.